asconix/rfcs/rfcs/0056-secrets-for-services.md

-The approach outlined in this document aims to solve only a part of the secrets management problem, namely: How to make secrets that are already accessible on the system (be it through a secrets folder only readable by root, or a system like vault) to non-interactive services in a safe way.
+The approach outlined in this document aims to solve only a part of the secrets management problem, namely: How to make secrets that are already accessible on the system (be it through a secrets folder only readable by root, or a system like vault or nixops) to non-interactive services in a safe way.

 It assumes that shipping secrets is already solved sufficiently by krops, nixops, git-crypt, simple rsync etc, and if not, that this can be addressed as a separate